-William ShomosHixson-Lied Professor of Voice, Director of Opera
+William ShomosRichard H. Larson Distinguished Professor of Music (Voice), Director of Opera

 Area of Focus: Music, Voice

 William Shomos is the Richard H. Larson Distinguished Professor of Music (Voice) and Director of Opera at the University of Nebraska-Lincoln.
 There he has staged a wide variety of productions ranging from traditional fare (The Marriage of Figaro, La Bohème) to world premieres and new works such as O Pioneers!
 (White), Dead Man Walking (Heggie), and A Wedding (Bolcom).
 His staging of Tyler White's O Pioneers! received regional and national acclaim and was aired on Nebraska Educational Television (NETV).
 One of his most cherished projects has been the stage direction of the world premiere of Tyler White's second full-length opera, The Gambler's Son, based on a novel by Nebraskan author Mari Sandoz and the life of Nebraskan painter Robert Henri (view YouTube: https://www.youtube.com/watch?v=qFTBr4BZBxk&t=1572s).
 His productions of Dead Man Walking, Così fan tutte and Street Scene won first place in the National Opera Association's Opera Production Competition.